 A Friend in Lonely Times

-After a few weeks of being home, an extreme loneliness began to set in.
+After a few weeks of being home, extreme loneliness began to set in.
 The weekends would come, and I would sit home by myself.
 The friends I had spent my time with before had inevitably moved on with their lives, and the rest would pull me back into the party scene.
 I felt misunderstood.
 Friends who knew me before sensed the changes in me.
-I had become unfamiliar.
+I had become unknown.
 I had changed, and most of them were not expecting that either.
-Even my family, as much as they loved me, didn’t fully understand what had happened in me, and not many people wanted to really take the time to listen to my experiences.
-This is all understandable.
-I had a lot to digest after seeing all I had seen and experiencing all I had experienced.
-Most of what I would have to say probably came out jumbled and confusing anyway.
-I remember spending my weekends playing games with my parents and their friends (not exactly how a 19-year-old wants to spend their Friday night ) or I would write music in my bedroom and spend time in worship.
+Even my family, as much as they loved me, didn’t fully understand what had happened in me.
+Not many people wanted to really take the time to listen to my experiences.
+This was all so confusing.
+I had a lot to digest after seeing all I had seen and experienced all I had experienced.
+Most of what I would have to say probably came out jumbled and confusing.
+I remember spending my weekends playing games with my parents and their friends, not exactly how a nineteen-year-old wants to spend their Friday night, or I would write music in my bedroom and spend time in worship.

 One Sunday, I couldn’t take the lack of companionship anymore.
 While driving home from the morning church service, I broke down and cried out to God.
 I felt misunderstood.
-I felt separated and I just felt alone.
-I had no one I could pour my heart out to about all of the events I had experienced, and all of the changes that had happened inside of me during those 6 months away.
+I felt separated.
+I just felt so alone!
+I had no one I could pour my heart out to about all of the events I had experienced, and all of the changes that had happened inside of me during those six months away.
 I needed an outlet.
 I had God.
 I spoke to him all the time about what I had gone through and experienced, but I needed a friend with whom I could sit down and have a coffee with, and share my heart.
 After that initial prayer, I continued to bring that need to God over and over again.

-As it turns out, God was listening and preparing not only a friend, but also an entire community for me all along, even while I was still on my mission trip.
-I received a Facebook message from a former coworker with whom I had worked in high school.
+As it turns out, God was listening and preparing not only a friend but also an entire community for me all along, even while I was still on my mission trip.
+I received a Facebook message from a former coworker from high school.
 Back when I had previously known him, he was really into partying and had actually tried to get me to join him on several occasions.
 Fortunately, that never ended up happening or this story might not have turned out as amazing as it did!
 He shared in his message that he had recently given his life to Jesus and had found an amazing community that was supporting him.
 He asked if I would like to meet up and talk about all that had changed in his life.
-At that moment, I hadn’t seen this as God’s answer to my prayer, but of course, I jumped at the opportunity to sit down and talk to someone besides my parents for once (as wonderful as they are ).
+At that moment, I hadn’t seen this as God’s answer to my prayer, but of course, I jumped at the opportunity to sit down and talk to someone besides my parents.